Conflux-Chain/conflux-documentation/docs/core/tutorials/chainide.md

 ```

-## Compile Contract
+## Compiling the Contract

-In the right toolbox the first one is **Solidity Compiler**, you can choose the compiler version, and then click **Compile** button to compile the contract.
+In the right-side toolbox, the first option is **Solidity Compiler**.
+Here, you can select the compiler version and then click the **Compile** button to compile your contract.

-After the compilation is completed, you will get the `ABI` and `BYTECODE`.
+After compilation, you will get the `ABI` and `BYTECODE`.

 ![](./imgs/chainide/compile.png)

-## Connect Fluent Wallet
+## Connecting Fluent Wallet

-Before we deploy this contract to Core Space Testnet, we need to connect the Fluent Wallet.
-Click the **Connect Wallet** button in the window top right.
+Before deploying this contract to the Core Space Testnet, connect your Fluent Wallet.
+Click the **Connect Wallet** button at the top right of the window.

-And then click **Injected Web3 Provider** button in the popup window.
+Then, in the popup window, select **Injected Web3 Provider**.

 ![](./imgs/chainide/connect-wallet-1.png)

-After that, we can choose the Fluent Wallet, because we want to deploy contract to Core Space.
+Next, choose the Fluent Wallet, as we aim to deploy the contract to Core Space.

 ![](./imgs/chainide/connect-wallet-2.png)

-Finally click **approve** in wallet popup window.
-Then we can see that the status(top right) of wallet connection is **Connected**, and the connected account address and balance in bottom right.
+Finally, click **approve** in the wallet popup window.
+You will then see the wallet connection status (top right) as **Connected**, along with the connected account address and balance at the bottom right.

 Remember to switch the network to **Conflux Testnet** in Fluent.

-## Deploy Contract
+## Deploying the Contract

-Click the **Deploy & Interaction** in right toolbox, then choose a contract to deploy, click the **Deploy** button.
-Then a deploy confirmation popup window will show, click **Confirm** button to deploy the contract.
-A transaction will send to Core Space Testnet, and the contract will be deployed after the transaction is executed.
+Click on **Deploy & Interaction** in the right toolbox, select a contract, and hit the **Deploy** button.
+A deployment confirmation popup will appear; click **Confirm**.
+This action sends a transaction to the Core Space Testnet and deploys the contract upon execution.

 ![](./imgs/chainide/contract-deploy.png)

-You can see the deploy progress in the **Output** area, include the transaction hash.
+The **Output** area will display the deployment progress, including the transaction hash.

-After the contract is deployed, a new contract will appear in **Interact** area.
+Once deployed, a new contract will appear in the **Interact** area.

 ![](./imgs/chainide/contract-interact.jpg)

-## Interact with Contract
+## Interacting with the Contract

-The Interact tool will list all the public functions of the contract.
-If a function is read only, you can click the **Get** button to get result.
-If function has parameters, you can specify them with input box.
+The Interact tool lists all public functions of the contract.
+For read-only functions, click the **Get** button.
+If the function requires parameters, enter them in the input box.

-If the function is a state changing function, you need to click **Submit** button to send a transaction to Core Space Testnet.
-After the transaction is executed, the result will show in the **Output** area.
+For state-changing functions, click the **Submit** button to send a transaction to the Core Space Testnet.
+The result will appear in the **Output** area after the transaction executes.

 ![](./imgs/chainide/interact-contract-change-state.png)

-## Other tools
+## Additional Tools

-There are other tools in the right toolbox, include:
+Other tools in the right toolbox include:

-1. Contract Verifier: can be used to verify contract source code on ConfluxScan
+1. Contract Verifier: Verifies contract source code on ConfluxScan.
 2. Address Converter

 ![](./imgs/chainide/contract-verifier.jpg)